So what is this common advice that I really can’t stand?

 Your mom may have your best interest in mind.
-She is trying to affirm that you are all right as you are.
+She’s trying to affirm you are all right as you are.
 And, that is a good thing.
 However, the better option would be for your mom to empathize with you (try to understand where you are coming from and acknowledge your feelings), but also provide you with some tools to help you actually make friends.

 Personally, I don’t want to “be myself,” if I am fundamentally unhappy with who I am.
 There was a time when I was 50 pounds heavier, shy, awkward, depressed, and lonely.
-I am glad that I stopped “being myself” from that period.
+I’m glad that I stopped “being myself” from that period.

 “Just be yourself” encourages you to stay right where you are.
-If where you are is miserable, depressed, lonely, unhealthy, unfulfilled, etc, then guess what?
-You probably want to be somewhere else.
+If where you are is miserable, depressed, lonely, unhealthy, and unfulfilled then guess what?
+You probably want to be someone else.
 Since you can’t be someone else, what can you do?